ILLIXR/ILLIXR/docs/writing_your_plugin.md

         PLUGIN_MAIN(basic_plugin);

 1. At this point, you should be able to build your plugin with ILLIXR using -DUSE<YOUR_PLUGIN_NAME>=ON as a command line argument to cmake.
-     See [Building ILLIXR][10] for more details.
+     See [Getting Started][10] for more details.

-1. Finally, run ILLIXR with your new plugin following the instructions in [Building ILLIXR][10]:
+1. Finally, run ILLIXR with your new plugin following the instructions in [Getting Started][10]:

 1. This is all that is required to be a plugin which can be loaded by Spindle in